-I feel guilty for not feeling more grateful.
+"I feel guilty for not feeling more grateful."

 So many people have grappled with guilt and shame throughout the year about their relative safety, security, or privilege.

 And we don’t just do it to ourselves, we do it to others too.
-How many times have you said to a friend, or had a friend say to you, “it could be worse”.
+How many times have you said to a friend, or had a friend say to you, “It could be worse”?
 All this does is make us feel like we should be grateful it’s not worse, and feel guilty that gratitude isn’t the initial reaction we had to that negative experience.

-In November 2020, Sahaj Kohli, founder of Brown Girl Therapy tweeted about a concept called gratitude shaming.
+In November 2020, Sahaj Kohli, founder of Brown Girl Therapy, tweeted about a concept called "gratitude shaming".

 The fact is, things can always be worse.
 And it’s not helpful to get caught in an endless loop of telling yourself you don’t deserve to be in pain because other people are in more pain.

 Practicing gratitude is one of the most beneficial things we can do for our mental health and relationships, but the idea that gratitude means you can’t hurt or suffer is toxic.

-Humans are complex beings who are capable of holding contradicting feelings at the same time.
-I can feel homesick for friends and family while also feeling grateful to be privileged enough to have an overseas experience.
-I can feel hopeful for the next few months while also feeling fed up at the thought of the ‘hamster wheel’ existence of the weeks ahead.
-I can feel empathy for those who have suffered the loss of family and friends due to the pandemic this year, and also acknowledged that this year has been challenging for me too.
-And it’s important to be compassionate with ourselves about these feelings because they’re entirely normal.
+You can feel homesick for friends and family while also feeling grateful to be privileged enough to have an overseas experience.
+You can feel hopeful for the next few months while also feeling fed up at the thought of the ‘hamster wheel’ existence of the weeks ahead.
+You can feel empathy for those who have suffered the loss of family and friends due to the pandemic and also acknowledge that this year has been challenging for you too.

-So here are 5 things we want you to remember and focus on when you feel yourself start to slip down this rabbit hole.
+Here are 5 things we want you to remember and focus on when you feel yourself start to slip down this rabbit hole.

 Everything is relative and all feelings are relevant.
 Two people who have the exact same experiences would feel differently about the experience.
 This is why we should never compare our pain with someone else’s.

-Everyone is going through battles, everyone gets affected in different ways.
+Everyone is going through battles, and everyone gets affected in different ways.
 Sometimes it's the small things that can really tip the balance, so who is to say what the small and big things are in life?